yemoalakija/just-phone/README.md

 ### **Navigation**

 The navigation bar is very clean and straight forward.
 Depending if you  are logged in or not different menus are visible for the site user.
-If a user login, the user has the ability to post, comment, etc. An extra menu item is visible if you are logged in as an `administrator`.
+If a user login, the user has the ability to place other, review products etc. An extra menu item is visible if you are logged in as an `administrator`.

 *Links that are visible to logged out users**

-* `Home` - The home page.
+* `Home` - The home page and list of available products.
-* `Blogs` - Lists all available blogs.
-* `Category` - Blogs category.
-* `Search` - Makes blogs search possible.
+* `Search` - Search button, to search for a specific brand in mind.
 * `Login` / `Sign Up` - Gives the user the opportunity to log in or sign up if not already a registered user at justPhones.

 <details><summary><b>Navigation - User Not Logged In</b></summary>